agency-quill/agency/documentation/README.md

 # Agency Documentation
+_Last updated 6/25/19_

 Below are short descriptions of each of the documents in the Agency documentation repository.
+These documents are written using [Markdown](https://daringfireball.net/projects/markdown/) which is a text-to-HTML conversion tool for web writers.

 ## Agency Basics _-WORKING DRAFT-_
 This document is an introduction to Agency systems and processes relating to web asset production.
 It covers topics like file servers, processes and web applications.